 20 Free Things to Do in the Cook Islands© CookIslandsPocketGuide.com

 15. Scout Out the Shipwrecks

-Who doesn’t like to see spooky shipwreck sites?!
-In the Cook Islands, there are many with the most popular being the Matai Shipwreck seen just off the shore of Avarua on Rarotonga – see the 10 Best Things to Do in Avarua.
 On Mangaia, you’ll see the Saragossa Shipwreck scattered across the reef on the southern coast – see the 10 Free Things to Do on Mangaia, while the more recently wrecked Te Kou on Mauke is an interesting addition to the Tukume Beach!
 The location can be found in the 15 Best Things to Do on Mauke.

 16. Do Some Birdwatching

-While the marine life in the Cook Islands tends to steal all of the limelight, our little feathered friends shouldn’t be forgotten.
-There are around eight endemic bird species in the Cook Islands and are actually easy to spot if you know where to go!
-Luckily, we’ve curated the 7 Best Places for Bird Watching in the Cook Islands so you, indeed, know where to go!
+There are around eight endemic bird species in the Cook Islands, and they are actually easy to spot if you know where to go!
+Luckily, we’ve curated the 10 Best Places for Bird Watching in the Cook Islands, so you know where to go!

+20 Free Things to Do in the Cook Islands© CookIslandsPocketGuide.com